aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ### What is the problem

-Currently SAM CLI does not provide debugging support for .NET Core 2.0 and 2.1 because `dotnet` command does **not** provide either _start and wait for the debugger_ out of the box.
+Currently SAM CLI does not provide debugging support for .NET Core 2.0 and 2.1 because `dotnet` command does **not** provide _start and wait for the debugger_ out of the box and neither does current AWS Lambda runner has debugging support flag or anything.
 Apart from that .NET remote debugger ([vsdbg](https://aka.ms/getvsdbgsh)) could not attach via port, but instead only by PID of the running program from within the **target** machine (Docker container).
 To debug the app, customer can use `docker` pipe, and for that we need the exact container name (which must be the same for each run or predefined for the customer) to attach to, or some mechanism to provide piping support via proxy and expose the port (requires much more effort and additional investigation).

-And lets' break it down to the checklist
+And let's break it down to the checklist

 * Put the `vsdbg` on the Docker container;
-* Add _"wait for the debugger"_ flag in runner program and implement corresponding functionality
+* Add _"wait for the debugger"_ flag in runner program and implement corresponding functionality;
 * Implement corresponding container entry point override in SAM to support invoking the runner with this flag **on**.
 * Provide instructions for the customer of how to configure VS Code and VS to attach.

 ### What will be changed

 Runner program for .NET core [2.0](https://github.com/lambci/docker-lambda/blob/master/dotnetcore2.0/run/MockBootstraps/Program.cs) and [2.1](https://github.com/lambci/docker-lambda/blob/master/dotnetcore2.1/run/MockBootstraps/Program.cs) in another [repo](https://github.com/lambci/docker-lambda) to support waiting for the debugger to attach.
 Already have [PR](https://github.com/lambci/docker-lambda/pull/127) (guys and @mhart - reviewers wanted :)).
-I think we should provide new `sam local` flag  `--container-name` which will assign desired name to the container with the Lambda runtime.
+I think we should provide new `sam local` flag  `--container-name` which will assign desired name to the container with the Lambda runtime to simplify `docker exec` experience from VS Code later.

 ### Success Criteria

-1. Provide handy script to get the `vsdbg` via downloading it to the .NET Lambda runtime container, installing it and getting through the mounting for providing it to SAM via `--debugger-path`.
-Or manual instructions to achieve the above results.
+1. Provide handy script to get the `vsdbg` via downloading it to the .NET Lambda runtime container, installing it and getting through the mounting (or manual instructions to achieve the above results).
+After that user would be able to provide it to SAM via `--debugger-path`;
-2. Provide ready-to-go `launch.json` configuration for attaching to the Lambda function via VSCode.
+2. Provide ready-to-go `launch.json` configuration for attaching to the Lambda function via VSCode;
 3. Customer should be able to easily debug .NET Core 2.0 and 2.1 apps on VS Code (minimal requirement).

 ### Out-of-Scope